Dextra Group | Reliable Connections

 • Lifting bars

-• Anchoring pier head segment with pier cap
+• Anchoring the pier head segment to the pier cap

-• Anchoring front support to the pier cap
+• Anchoring the front support to the pier cap

-• Anchoring of front cantilever support to the pier cap
+• Anchoring the front cantilever support to the pier cap

-• Anchoring of middle, rear, and auxiliary supports
+• Anchoring the middle, rear, and auxiliary supports

 New Champlain Bridge

-The new Champlain Bridge is a 3km long bridge spanning over the Saint Lawrence River at the South-East entrance of Montreal, in the province of Quebec (Canada).
-The Champlain Bridge is one of the busiest bridges in Canada and plays an important economical role for its city as it is part of the main itinerary to the United States, accessible 60-km South.
+The New Champlain Bridge is a 3 km-long bridge spanning the Saint Lawrence River at the southeastern entrance of Montreal, Quebec, Canada.
+As one of the busiest bridges in Canada, it plays a crucial economic role for the city, serving as a key route to the United States, located 60 km south.

-The New Champlain bridge will actually replace the existing Champlain bridge, commissioned in June 1962.
-The structure of the older bridge started showing signs of corrosion since 1994.
-After several temporary solutions to ensure safety of users and keep the bridge open, a new replacement project has been in the works since 2007.
-For some times the two bridges will be next to each other until the older structure is completely removed, with most of its structure planned to be recycled.
+The New Champlain Bridge is replacing the existing Champlain Bridge, which was commissioned in June 1962.
+The older structure began showing signs of corrosion in 1994.
+After several temporary safety measures were implemented to keep the bridge operational, a replacement project was initiated in 2007.
+For a time, both bridges will stand side by side until the older structure is fully dismantled, with most of its materials planned for recycling.

-As the New Champlain Bridge is designed to operate at least 125 years and handle 50 million car crossing per year.
-Because of the relatively corrosive environment caused by the frequent de-icing on the road, a strong focus was made on the corrosion resistance of the structure with duplex stainless steel rebar being installeed in critical areas.
+The New Champlain Bridge is designed to last at least 125 years and accommodate 50 million vehicle crossings per year.
+Given the corrosive environment caused by frequent road de-icing, corrosion resistance was a top priority.
+Duplex stainless steel rebar was installed in critical areas to enhance durability.

-The Rolltec solution is well fit for the Canadian market and approved by the Quebec Ministry of Transport.
-With a single operator threading equipment and 30sec cycles, it is highly productive, which is ideal for high-labor cost countries such as Canada.
+The Rolltec® solution is well-suited to the Canadian market and is approved by the Quebec Ministry of Transport.
+With a single-operator threading machine and 30-second threading cycles, it provides high productivity, making it ideal for high-labor-cost markets like Canada.

-More than 10,000 Stainless Rolltec couplers have been delivered for this project, used mostly in the span of the bridge.
-Couplers were used to splice the reinforcement on large bars, from bar diameter 35M (#11) to 55M (#18), which is actually the largest diameter in our Rolltec range.
+More than 10,000 Stainless Rolltec® couplers were supplied for this project, primarily for bridge spans.
+These couplers were used to splice large-diameter reinforcement bars, ranging from 35M (#11) to 55M (#18)—the largest size available in our Rolltec® range.

-In addition, about 10,000 Rolltec stainless steel end anchors have been delivered, for sizes up to 55M (#18).
-The Rolltec Headed Bars are using the same thread system as the coupler, simplifying production.
+Additionally, about 10,000 Rolltec® stainless steel end anchors were delivered for sizes up to 55M (#18).
+Rolltec® Headed Bars use the same threading system as the couplers, simplifying production and installation.

 Mumbai Trans Harbour Link